-Just go to any home improvement store and the choice of home air filters can be dizzying.
-Which brand is best?
-Does the price reflect the quality?
-These are just two of many of the questions that make purchasing air filters for your home mind-boggling.
-Let Chief / Bauer Service Experts Heating & Air Conditioning crack the code of home air filters for you, so you can feel comfortable with your purchase.
+Trying to select the right air filter for your Champaign home can be a daunting experience.
+What’s the best one?
+Should you just get the cheapest?
+These are just a couple of the questions that make purchasing air filters for your home mind-boggling.
+Let Chief/Bauer Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s a tried and true way to figure out how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then with common table salt, begin to pour the salt through the filter then see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you can imagine that the filter will let dust that same size flow through.
-You might want to upgrade your filter to something more efficient.
+Here’s a tried and true way to figure out how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Hold the filter horizontally, then with common table salt, begin to pour the salt through the filter then see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you can imagine that the filter will let dust particles of similar size pass through.
+You might want to upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.